EmanueleLenzi92/SMBVT/README.md

 > Metilli D., Bartalesi V., Meghini C. _[Populating narratives using Wikidata events: an initial experiment](https://link.springer.com/chapter/10.1007/978-3-030-11226-4_13)_.
 In: Digital Libraries: Supporting Open Science.
 15th Italian Research Conference on Digital Libraries, pp. 159 - 166.
 Manghi P., Candela L., Silvello G. (eds.).
 (Communications in Computer and Information Science, vol. 988).
 Pisa: Springer, 2019.

 # Dependencies
-In order to use ``SMBVT``, you need to install some softwar first:
+To use ``SMBVT``, the following software is needed:
 - [PostgreSQL](https://www.postgresql.org/)
 - [Apache Jena Fuseki](https://jena.apache.org/documentation/fuseki2/)
-- if you want install the system locally in your machine, you need a software like [XAMPP](https://www.apachefriends.org/it/index.html) that provides the apache web server and the latest versions of PHP
+- If you want to install the system on your machine, you have to install software like XAMPP that provides the Apache web server and the latest versions of PHP

 # Configuration and Installation
 After installing PostgreSQL, you need to create a database and import the two tables contained in the SQL folder.
 The config file to update with your connection data is in try/PgConn.php.